ECS-CS/Colgate/MemoryGame.md

     setTimeout(() => {
       imgFront.setAttribute(
         "src",
-        // THIS VALUE IS THE BACK OF OUR CARD
+        // THIS VALUE IS THE BACK OF YOUR CARD
         // INSERT YOUR OWN IMAGE BETWEEN THE QUOTES
         ""
       );